Central Armed Police Forces: Personnel

+On 02 April 2026, the Parliament passed the 'Central Armed Police Forces (General Administration) Bill, 2026' which received the President's assent on 09 April 2026 and was subsequently notified in the Gazette of India as the 'Central Armed Police Forces (General Administration) Act, 2026' on the same day, thereby effectively overturning the May 2025 judgment of the Supreme Court of India.

+The Act empowers the Ministry of Home Affairs to frame rules providing for reservation of posts within the five CAPFs in the deputation of IPS officers at 50% at the Inspector-General (SAG) level, a minimum of 67% at the Additional Director-General level, and 100% at the Special Director-General and Director-General levels.

+Though hailed by the Government and members of the ruling Bharatiya Janata Party to be an umbrella-law designed to minimise 'unnecessary litigation' by unifying the fragmented rules governing the conditions of service of the cadre officers of the five CAPFs, with a view towards harmonising judicial directions with administrative and federal requirements, this move effectively nullified the Organised Group 'A' Service status of the Group 'A' Executive cadre officers of the five CAPFs.
+It was met with widespread criticism by the Opposition, with the LoP (LS) Rahul Gandhi vowing to deliver complete justice to the cadre officers of the CAPFs if voted to power, and Members of Parliament Vivek Tankha of the INC and Mahua Moitra of the AITC pointing out the infirmities in the legislation, most notably a 'constitutionally impermissible' attempt to negate binding judicial directions by way of rules (secondary legislation), in addition to employing a non-obstante clause without removing the defects forming the substratum of the judgment and contrary to the spirit of multiple judgments of the Supreme Court, Union Cabinet's 2019 decision and recommendations of various Parliamentary Committees.

+Several contempt petitions against the Union Home Secretary, Govind Mohan have been filed in the Supreme Court pending adjudication.

 Recruitment

 Recruitment of candidates to the CAPFs may be conducted by the Union Public Service Commission CAPF- AC exam, the Staff Selection Commission CPO exam, or the respective service HQs, depending on the post to be filled.
 The medical officers of the CAPFs, NSG, and AR are recruited via a common interview/personality test by the medical officers selection board (MOSB) constituted by the office of ADG(Medical), CAPFs, NSG, and AR.

 The allotment of the force to the officer in any above exams is based on the merit rank and preference list.

-The Ministry of Home Affairs and the Staff Selection Commission of the Union Government of India allowed the recruitment examination of the CAPF be conducted in Assamese, Bengali, Gujarati, Marathi, Malayalam, Meitei (Manipuri), Kannada, Tamil, Telugu, Odia, Urdu, Punjabi, and Konkani, 13 of the 22 official languages of the Indian Republic, in addition to Hindi and English.
+The Ministry of Home Affairs and the Staff Selection Commission of the Central Government of India allowed the recruitment examination of the CAPF be conducted in Assamese, Bengali, Gujarati, Marathi, Malayalam, Meitei (Manipuri), Kannada, Tamil, Telugu, Odia, Urdu, Punjabi, and Konkani, 13 of the 22 official languages of the Indian Republic, in addition to Hindi and English.